gillesdami/yugioh-superdb/README.md

 # Run the scraper
 npm start

-# The resulting database will be saved as yugioh-superdb.sqlite
+# The resulting database will be saved as dist/assetsyugioh-superdb.sqlite
 ```

 ## 🔧 Configuration